Chymyst/chymyst-core/docs/chymyst07.md

 ### Fair `m` : `n` Readers/Writers ("Unisex bathroom")

 The key new requirement is that Readers and Writers should be able to work starvation-free.
-Even if there is a constant stream of Readers and the ratio is `n` to `1`, a single Writer should not wait indefinitely.
+Even if there is a heavy stream of Readers and the ratio is `n` to `1`, a single incoming Writer should not wait indefinitely.
 The program should guarantee a fixed upper limit on the waiting time for both Readers and Writers.

+The parameters `m` and `n` should allow the program to optimize its throughput when the incoming stream of Readers and Writers has the average ratio `m` : `n`.
 However, the order in which Readers and Writers get to work is now unimportant.

 ### Majority rule `n` : `n` Readers/Writers ("The Modus Hall problem")